Nsfr750/MSR605/Docs/OMRON.md

 ##### "3" ISO #3

 ```
-Note: Designation of Multiple Track can’t be performed.
+Note: Designation of Multiple Track canâ€™t be performed.
 ```
 ```
 4.4 Magnetic data A (1~104 bytes )